-- 1. Students can only be awarded a Bachelor's degree in the degree programme if at least half of the programme was followed at the University of Groningen during the student's period of registration as a bachelor student at the University of Groningen. - 2.
-For Double Degree Bachelor's degree programmes offered together with an institution abroad, at least half of the programme must have been followed at the University of Groningen during the student's period of registration as a regular bachelor student at the University of Groningen.
+- 1. The award of the certificate for the Bachelor's examination of the degree programme is conditional on the completion of at least half of the programme by means of course units provided by the University of Groningen during the period in which the individual was registered as a Bachelor's student for that programme at the University of Groningen. - 2.
+For Double Degree Bachelor's degree programmes offered together with an institution abroad, at least half of the programme must have been followed at the University of

+Groningen during the student's period of registration as a regular bachelor student at the University of Groningen.

-Article 10.7 - Assessment plan
+Article 10.7 - Assessment Programme/Programme file